Alument/itp/midterm/README.md

 This made it so my burgers wouldnt repeat for infinity but only the amount of rows or columns there are.
 I then designated the amount of rows and columns as well as the cell width and height (for a 5x5 grid).
 I placed this above the nested loop.
 To change eveything to 10x10 or 20x20 I just had to change the numbers in the let statements for columns, rows, and cell height and width.
 So for 5x5 the columns and rows are set to 5 each and the width and height of the burgers to 80.
 The same idea goes for 10 and 20.
+And for some reason when I tried to put the nested for-loop at the bottom of the code, it didn't work, but it did work when I put above the function for the burger inside the "function setup".